'West-Coast Artists In Light' Volume 1 and Volume 2

 These materials are available for exhibition or for sale.
 For more information contact firstname.lastname@example.org.

-WEST-COAST ARTISTS IN LIGHT - PART TWO
+WEST-COAST ARTISTS IN LIGHT - VOLUME TWO

-PART TWO (25 min.) features interviews, holographic art, installation examples of PULSED laser holographic art.
+VOLUME TWO (25 min.) features interviews, holographic art, installation examples of PULSED laser holographic art.
 This tape features the remarkable art of UNTERSEHER, ANAIT, DEEM, CRENSHAW and DINSMORE With Fred Unterseher introducing many of applications of Ruby-Laser holography in art.
 The artists speak of their work, influences, conceptual attitudes within their labs and exhibition environments.

 ART' - Featuring the art and concepts of: